 From Collection to Landfills: A Brief Journey

-Once you’ve filled your dumpster rental, either a 10 yard dumpster, 20 yard dumpster or even a 30 yard dumpster, collection teams then transport these loads to their initial stop in the process: landfills.
-Strategically situated facilities often exist within close proximity – keep an eye out for a ‘dumpster near me’ and you’ll likely find a landfill in the vicinity too.
+Once you've filled your dumpster rental, either a 10 yard dumpster, 20 yard dumpster or even a 30 yard dumpster, collection teams then transport these loads to their initial stop in the process: landfills.
+Strategically situated facilities often exist within close proximity keep an eye out for a #8216;dumpster near me' and you'll likely find a landfill in the vicinity too.

 At landfills, trash undergoes a sort of transformation.
 Garbage dumpsters are systematically emptied and the waste is compacted into a small footprint.
 Layers of soil then envelop each trash layer, reducing odors and preventing the pest intrusion.
 It is fascinating to note that even the cheapest dumpster can contribute valuable materials to this process.